 TikTok is a huge part of the rise of social media marketing.
 Traditional tv commercials aren’t as useful because of Netflix, and ad-blocking extensions make internet ads unproductive.
 On the other hand, the average usage time for TikTok is 52 minutes a day, which is a lot of time for users to be exposed to at least one or two brands.

 With as many users and as much growth as it’s seeing, TikTok could be the biggest social platform for years and years to come.
+Beginners and experts alike use tools to grow their TikTok accounts, for more information read this article: 10 Best TikTok Bots and Growth Services.
 So it’s important to start incorporating it into your brand’s marketing strategy as soon as possible!

 How can I successfully market on TikTok?

 If you’re new to TikTok, it can be a little overwhelming.
 Here are some tips to help you successfully incorporate TikTok into your marketing strategy:

 TikTok is known for its trends.
 The best way to increase brand awareness is by hopping on the most recent trend and using a trend hashtag to get your content seen.
 Or, you can have a go at creating your own trend linked to your brand for maximum exposure.